vrancurel/dcss/README.md

 > Kademlia: A Peer-to-peer Information System Based on the XOR Metric

-The goal of this simulator is test the inherent nature of the routing protocol and make experiments.
+The goal of this simulator is to test the inherent nature of the routing protocol and to make experiments.

 # How to use it: